Tutshi Bend Ridge

 View Fullscreen Map

-Drive towards Carcross on the South Klondike highway.
-38 km south of the Carcross bridge there is a gravel road on the right side of the highway.
+From Whitehorse, drive south on the Alaska Highway to the Carcross Cutoff.
+Turn right on the South Klondike Highway and drive to Carcross.
+From Carcross, continue south on the highway for 38 km.
+You will reach a rough gravel road on the right side of the highway.
 Park here.
+It is just before a creek and gravel pit.
 The road is on the north side of a creek.
 If you come to a gravel pit (on the south side of the creek), you have gone too far.

 Note: There is no official name for this mountain.